 (a) Quantities and delivery schedules will be specified in the Releases, and will be reasonably determined by Buyer and sent to Seller from time to time.
 Buyer may return over-shipments to Seller at Seller's expense.
 Unless otherwise expressly stated in the Purchase Order or Contract, if no quantity is stated on the face of the Purchase Order or if the quantity is blank or states the quantity as zero, "blanket," "see release," "as scheduled," "as directed," "subject to Buyer's production releases" or similar terms, then Seller will supply Buyer's requirements for Products in such quantities as identified by Buyer as firm orders in material authorizations releases, manifests, broadcasts, or similar Releases that are transmitted to Seller during the term of the Purchase Order, and Seller will supply all such Products on such dates and times, at the price and on the other terms specified in the Purchase Order.
-[Buyer will buy all of Buyer's requirements of the specific part number referenced in the Purchase Order for the market referenced in the Purchase Order.]
 Releases are part of the Purchase Order, are governed by these Terms, and are not independent contracts.